Say goodbye to blackheads, pimples, and pitting with Monderma’s acne removal night cream. Get visible results after 1 week.

 ---|---|

-Genetics | Genetics play significant role, as inherited factors influence sebum production.
-If one parent had acne, their children are likely to experience it, and if both parents suffered from acne, their children are very likely to develop it |
+Genetics | Genetics influence sebum production in that if one parent had acne, their child is likely to develop it, and the risk increases if both parents had acne |

-Hormones | Hormonal changes during puberty, menstrual cycles, pregnancy, perimenopause, menopause, postmenopause, and stress can trigger an excess of sebum production, resulting in clogged pores |
+Hormones | Hormonal changes during puberty, menstrual cycles, pregnancy, menopause, and stress trigger excess sebum production, leading to clogged pores |

-Diet | Diet has not been conclusively linked to acne, but it is believed that foods high in refined carbohydrates and sugars increase growth factors.
-This blocks oil-secreting glands, preventing them from breathing and increasing the risk of clogged pores |
+Diet | Diet high in refined carbohydrates and sugars may increase growth factors, blocking oil glands and raising the risk of clogged pores |

-Medications | Medications, including some hormonal therapies and specific inhibitors can increase sebum production and disrupt the skin’s natural cell turnover, contributing to clogged pores |
+Medications | Medications, including some hormonal therapies and inhibitors can boost sebum production, disrupting the skin’s natural cell turnover |

 Most skincare products in the UK are non-comedogenic (water-based) now and designed to prevent acne rather than cause it.